Do You Need to Secure Your Child’s Future?

 This is when you need to consider establishing a guardianship.

 A guardian is appointed by a court to manage the business of an incapacitated person.

 Guardianship decisions involve deciding how much help your child will need into adulthood and whether there are less restrictive ways of helping them.

-It’s a complicated and emotional decision, but if you’re in New York or Texas, the estate planning attorneys and guardianship attorneys at the Cuddy Law Firm can guide you through it.
+It’s a complicated and emotional decision, but if you’re in New York, the estate planning attorneys and guardianship attorneys at the Cuddy Law Firm can guide you through it.

 Our goal is to see you achieve the best situation for your family.

 When Should I Start Special Needs Estate Planning?